marijnh/Eloquent-JavaScript/10_modules.md

 ## Summary

 Modules provide structure to bigger programs by separating the code into pieces with clear interfaces and dependencies.
-The interface is the part of the module that's visible from other modules, and the dependencies are the other modules that it makes use of.
+The interface is the part of the module that's visible to other modules, and the dependencies are the other modules that it makes use of.

 Because JavaScript historically did not provide a module system, the CommonJS system was built on top of it.
 Then at some point it _did_ get a built-in system, which now coexists uneasily with the CommonJS system.